Airline Cancellation Policies Due to Coronavirus (COVID-19) – Everything You Need to Know

 Delta Air Lines

-In addition, all change fees and award redeposit fees are being permanently waived for travel originating in North America for tickets purchased in 2021 (excluding basic economy fares).
+In addition, all change fees and award redeposit fees are permanently waived for travel originating in North America on tickets purchased after April 30, 2021 (excluding basic economy fares).

 To change or cancel an upcoming Delta flight, visit the My Trips section on its website.